History of Bedok View Secondary School

 Bedok View Secondary School was established and housed at Siglap Malay School as a holding school in January 1977.
 It started with 5 classes in the English stream and 4 in the Chinese Stream.
 Mr Mohd Said B H A Samad, the principal-designate, served the school for three and a half years until June 1981.

 Mr Soh Guan Ba took over as the principal from June 1981 to December 1995.
 Mr Ee Chye Heng joined the school from 1995 to 2000, after which Mr Khairunan bin Ali took over the post.
 From 2008 to 2011, Mr Boo Chong Han was principal.
 In 2012, Mr Jeffrey Low took over as principal until 2015.
-The current principal, Mrs Valerie Pinto was the principal.
+The current principal, From 2016-2020, Mrs Valerie Pinto was the principal.
 Mdm Teo Yvonne is currently the principal, joining the school in October 2020.

 In January 1978, the school began functioning in the present premises and was officially opened on 28th September 1979 by Tuan Haji Sha'ari Tadin, the former MP for Bedok.
 It was the 139th school built by the government and it was also the first government secondary school to be built within Bedok New Town.